Beginner and Intermediate Training

 The emphasis will not be on control, rather you will be taught the finer points, of what to expect during walks, how to predict problems and keep your dog safe and at the same time managing your own stress levels and maximising your enjoyment.

 Over the last 10-15 years, it has become common practice for dogs to be spayed or castrated as early as 3-6 months.
 Historically Vets advised these procedures to be carried out after 12 months for males or after the first season for bitches.
 Many are returning to the old ways.
-Research has shown that there are many disadvantages to doing this too early and discussions should be had with your vet ascertaining both the advantage and disadvantages, not just of castrating early but to carry out the procedure in the first place.
+Research has shown that there are many disadvantages to doing this too early and discussions should be had with your vet to ascertain both the advantages and disadvantages, not just of castrating early but to carry out the procedure in the first place.
 You should also do your own research online from reputable sources.
 In my experience, I have not noticed any benefits to early castration of male dogs under 12 months whilst females with nervous anxious tendencies have often become worse and more aggressive.
 Of course, an entire male can pose challenging behaviour but a high standard of training will help manage these.

 The most important consideration to keep in mind when deciding if and at what age to neuter a dog is to consider all the health and disease information on an individual basis.